-2 days in Venice?
-Today I will show you how to visit Venice in 2 days without missing the best of the city.
+Today I will show you how to visit Venice without missing the best of the city.
 You will find travel tips for all tastes, to make the most of your 2 days in Venice itinerary!

 The city of love, carnival and canals, Venice is one of the most beautiful places in Italy and in the world.
 It has been declared a UNESCO World Heritage Site along with its lagoon.

 Venice is a complete city, with art, history, romance, food and wine.
-Strolls along the canals, romantic gondola rides, visits to palaces, churches and squares or a nice lunch at one of the historic restaurants are just some of the many activities that a Venice itinerary has to offer.
+Strolls along the canals, romantic gondola rides, visits to palaces, churches and squares or a nice lunch at one of the historic restaurants are just some of the many activities that the city has to offer.

-That’s why today we’re going to put together a great itinerary to spend 2 days in Venice.
-If you are planning an unmissable itinerary Venice will allow you to enjoy a unique experience.
+That’s why today we’re going to put together a great itinerary to spend 2 days in this amazing town.
+If you are planning an unmissable itinerary, Venice will allow you to enjoy a unique experience.

 2 days in Venice itinerary: the unmissable stops

 If you’ve never been to Venice and don’t know where to start, you are in the right place.
 As it is a city with a thousand tourist attractions, visiting Venice in 2 days is not so easy.